-"Looking for a veil has become so overwhelming for me.
-It feels like there are hundreds of different styles, and I don’t know where to start.
+"Looking for a veil has become overwhelming for me.
+There are hundreds of different styles, and I don’t know where to start.
 I am just so lost and blindly looking through pages of veils on Pinterest without knowing whether I will like how it looks with my dress!"

 MISTAKE #1: To Refuse to Even Try on a Veil

 Maybe you are a woman who is super sure of her style.
 You are more fashion-forward and simplistic.
 You already know that you DO NOT want a wedding veil.
 You are not a traditional girl, so why would you want a veil?

 I cannot tell you how many brides I work with who thought that they would never EVER in a million years wear a wedding veil.
 Until that magical moment that she tried one on!

 You just never know until you actually have a veil on.
 A wedding veil can make a beautiful woman finally feel like a bride.
 It transforms a beautiful woman into a white gown into a beautiful bride.

 When you are trying on dresses, at least try on a few different styles of veils to help you be 100% sure one way or the other.
 What’s the harm?
 It is the one and only day in your life that you will ever be able to wear one, so now is the time to explore your options.